dongmeic/RLID/Address-MSAG/README.md

 # Match RLID address points with [MSAG (Master Street Address Guide)](https://nenawiki.org/wiki/MSAG_(Master_Street_Address_Guide))

 The task is to compare the MSAG range between the RLID address points and the Intrado extract.
+The data folder is G:\projects\Address_Points\9-1-1_Net.

 ## Steps